Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

 - These roles can be merged such as with learners commonly being merged with acceptors
 - Each node must also write it's state transitions to disk, allowing for partial recovery upon a crash
 ## Paxos Process
 1. Prepare & Promise
-	- **Proposer** sends a "prepare" request with a unique proposal number.
+	- **Proposer** sends a "prepare" request with a unique number (to all nodes including self)
-	- **Acceptors** respond with a "promise" not to accept lower proposals.
+	- **Acceptors** respond with a "promise" not to accept a lower number.

 ![[Pasted image 20240512182601.png|450|450]]
 1. Acceptance
 	- **Proposer** sends "accept" request for proposed value if a majority of acceptors promised.
 	- **Acceptors** accept the proposal if they have not promised to a higher proposal number.
+This is also saved to disk alonside

 ![[Pasted image 20240512182756.png|450|450]]